ryneches/SuchTree/docs/examples/SuchTree_examples.md

 * `seaborn`
 * `fastcluster`
 * `dendropy`

-and obviously you'll want `jupyter` installed so you can run the notebook server.
+* `toytree`
+* `jupyter`

+If you want to run this locally, I recommend following the [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) documentation.

 The Internet is full of opinions about how to set up your python environment.
 You should find one that works for you, but [this guide is as good as any](https://medium.com/@henriquebastos/the-definitive-guide-to-setup-my-python-workspace-628d68552e14) to get you started.

-I'm going to start off by loading the required packages and suppressing some warnings that [should be fixed](https://github.com/mwaskom/seaborn/issues/1392) in the next stable release of `seaborn`.

-I'm going to assume that you are running this notebook out of a local copy of the [SuchTree repository](https://github.com/ryneches/SuchTree/) for any local file paths.
+I start off by supressing some warnings that come out of scipy's hierarchal clustering function.
+Feel free to leave them turned on if you enjoy pendantic notifications.
+I'm going to assume that you are running this notebook from its locations in a local copy of the [SuchTree repository](https://github.com/ryneches/SuchTree/) for any local file paths.

 ```python